elightf/learn-cloud-build/README.md

 * Launch Cloud Shell
   * Cloud Shell comes with installations of `git` and `terraform` included :ok:

-  * all the following CLI commands are in Cloud Shell
+Execute all the following CLI commands in Cloud Shell

 * Set the current project in cloud shell to your new project ID
     ```